h0ysala/h0ysala.github.io/pages/centos-7-netinstall.md

 ---
 ## CentOS 7 - NetInstall

 A good friend of mine wanted to try out CentOS-7 x86, but stumbled into install issue on his age old system.
-While helping him out, I figured out documentation on several tricks/tips are barried 6 feet down.
+While helping him out, I figured out documentation on several tricks/tips are buried 6 feet down.
 I'm adding few screen shots for the needy once.

 #### Path for mirrorlist on the network